Juan-Jones/blogsphere/content/blog/passive-income-investments.md

 ### 38. Timberland

 Investing in timberland involves buying land for the purpose of growing and harvesting trees.
-Timberland can offer the potential for steady income and appreciation, but
+Timberland can offer the potential for steady income.

 ### 39. Save Money for Retirement